 Dive into Virginia’s abundant African American history at the Black History Museum and Cultural Center of Virginia.
 Richmond has played a crucial role in the development of Black culture, business, and political movements to strive for racial equality.
 The Black History Museum preserves the stories of locals who shaped African American culture and The United States as a whole.

-The Black History Museum is fittingly located in Jackson Ward.
-This area is also known as the Black Wall Street, and it was a hot spot for locally-owned African American businesses and economic prosperity from the late 1800s to the mid-1900s.
+The Black History Museum and Cultural Center of Virginia is fittingly located in Jackson Ward.
+Also known as the Black Wall Street, this area was a hot spot for locally-owned African American businesses and economic prosperity from the late 1800s to the mid-1900s.

 Inside the museum, gain an understanding of important events from the touchscreen Black History Timeline.
 Children will love the interactive exhibits where they can learn about African American artists, musicians, astronauts, scientists, and more.

 Stop for a coffee downstairs in the museum at Woolworth’s Cafe, a recreation of the original Greensboro location that was the site of sit-ins during the Civil Rights movement.